 Old age is daunting, and financial concerns exacerbate our worry about that time.
 It is unacceptable for attempts at saving for retirement to be frustrated by poor service from pension providers.

 I’m so impressed with how proactively our customers have been directing their anger at the industry.
-Customers have been writing to their providers, asking to speak to board members and approaching external authorities, like the FCA, to demand change.
+Customers have been writing to their providers, asking to speak to board members and approaching external authorities, like the Financial Conduct Authority, to demand change.

 Here are some examples of the complaints to their providers that customers have copied us into: